pauljaffe/task-dyva/README.md

 poetry run python3 training_script.py
 ```

+### Notes
-This is a toy example and will only run for a few epochs.
+1) This is a toy example and will only run for a few epochs.
 To train a model with the same parameters as used in the paper, see examples/model_training_example/training_script.py.

-### Notes
+2) By default, these example scripts use TensorBoard for logging training metrics.
+See "Tracking model training" below for instructions on how to customize experiment tracking.

-1) While training on CPU is supported, training on GPU is strongly recommended.
+3) While training on CPU is supported, training on GPU is strongly recommended.
 To toggle training on CPU vs. GPU, set the "device" parameter in the training script.

-2) By default, model training runs will be logged using the Neptune logger (recommended; see https://docs.neptune.ai/getting-started/installation).
-To train without logging, simply set "do_logging" in "expt_kwargs" to False in the training script.

-3) To play around with the trained models analyzed in the paper, download the models linked above.
-The figure analysis files in /manuscript provide examples of how to do various analyses.

 4) To run the tests, run the following from the command line: